CarsonBrown96/HackPSU2017/README.md

 # HackPSU2017
-Facebook nutrition chatbot that utilizes the Nutritionix API Intended for the Optum Challenge
+Facebook nutrition chatbot that utilizes the Nutritionix API intended for the Optum Challenge